 There are five main steps in the expungement process that must be completed before you can appear in court:

 The Law Offices of Scott E. Rabaut can walk you through every step of this process.
-Call today to schedule an appointment with a criminal defense attorney in Fraser, MI or the Macomb County, MI area.
+Call today to schedule an appointment with a criminal defense attorney in Roseville, Fraser or Macomb County, MI area.